wyndhams/ga-project-1/README.md

 Finally, creating the high-score tracking system required understanding of how to save and retrieve data from the browser's local storage, as well as designing a simple and intuitive user interface to display the player's score and progress.

 # Highlights & Key Takeaways
 The highlights of the project include the successful implementation of the game's mechanics, graphics, and audio, resulting in a fully functional Space Invaders game.
-The game also includes a high-score tracking system and different difficulty levels.

-One of the highlights of the project was creating the game's high-score tracking system, which involved saving and retrieving scores from the browser's local storage.
-I also implemented different difficulty levels, which adjusted the speed and behavior of the alien invaders to increase the game's challenge.
+I was also proud of the implementation of the different difficulty levels in the game.

-In addition to the highlights I previously mentioned, another significant highlight of the project was creating a responsive and intuitive user interface.
+Another significant highlight of the project was creating a responsive and intuitive user interface.
 The game's interface includes a start screen with instructions, a game screen with the player's score and remaining lives, and an end screen with the player's final score and an option to restart the game.

 Another highlight was the development process itself.
 Working on the project allowed me to deepen my understanding of core programming concepts such as object-oriented programming, game mechanics, and algorithm optimisation.
 I also gained experience with project management and design, as well as working with external libraries and APIs.